 Hamburg, London, Copenhagen, Hong-Kong, Singapore and Zurich - as a specialist in interventional cardiology and pioneer of minimally invasive heart valve therapy, Dr. med.
 Olaf Franzen has been performing cather-based interventions on the heart for more than 20 years in major medical centres around the world.
 He is available for the entire spectrum of outpatient / inpatient diagnostics and treatment.
 Languages: German, English, Danish

-As a professor of internal medicine, cardiology and angiology as well as an interventional cardiologist, Univ.-Prof. Dr. med.
-Johannes Waltenberger has 30 years of expertise in research and practice with international recognition.
-He is available for the entire spectrum of outpatient / inpatient diagnostics and treatment.
+As a professor of internal medicine, cardiology and angiology as well as an internationally recognised interventional cardiologist and vascular specialist, Prof. Johannes Waltenberger, MD, has 30 years of expertise in research and practice.
+He is at your disposal for solid, humane and at the same time scientifically based and innovative diagnostics, treatment and prevention.
+Additional qualifications: Intensive care medicine and sports cardiology.
 Languages: German, English, Dutch.
+Understand: Swedish